etaijacob/MAPDB/README.md

 This package can be used, for example, to calculate the accuracy of contact predictions based on MSA data (co-evolution).

-Please see an example of an application @ Codon-level information improves predictions of inter-residue contacts in proteins by correlated mutation analysis - See more at: http://elifesciences.org/content/early/2015/09/14/eLife.08932#.dpuf
+Please see an example of an application see the paper "Codon-level information improves predictions of inter-residue contacts in proteins by correlated mutation analysis"": http://dx.doi.org/10.7554/eLife.08932

 If you use this package please cite: